-U.S. to push production of protective gear for coronavirus; new case confirmed in California
+New coronavirus case of unknown origin in California; U.S. to push production of protective gear

 The Democratic-controlled House could vote as soon as next week on emergency funding for the anticipated medical and economic costs of an outbreak, said a congressional source.

-Reporting by Steve Holland Richard Cowan, David Morgan, Susan Heavey and Makini Brice; Additional reporting by Howard Schneider in Fort Smith, Arkansas, Lisa Lambert in Washington and Jonathan Allen, Michael Erman, Hilary Russ and Sinead Carew in New York and Dan Whitcomb in Los Angeles; Writing by Paul Simao and Ted Hesson; Editing by Alistair Bell and Grant McCool
+Reporting by Steve Holland, Richard Cowan, David Morgan, Susan Heavey, and Makini Brice; Additional reporting by Howard Schneider in Fort Smith, Arkansas, Lisa Lambert, Jeff Mason and Eric Beech in Washington and Jonathan Allen, Michael Erman, Hilary Russ and Sinead Carew in New York and Dan Whitcomb in Los Angeles; Writing by Paul Simao and Ted Hesson; Editing by Alistair Bell and Grant McCool